Data Format & Selection Tips

 If you have two rows of headings or two columns of labels BE CAREFUL.
 Selecting the extra columns or rows may create problems with your calculations and with your chart.

 The example below has two rows of headings.
-Row 1 "Smoothness" and Row 2 : date, time, Obs 1, etc. It also has two labels.
-Column A for date and column B for time.
+Row 1 "Weekly Defects Report" and Row 2 : week #, date, defects.
+It also has two labels.
+Column A for week # and column B for dates.

 Fool proof your charts by formatting your data with only one descriptive row and column.